abouzek/ABSegmentedViewController/README.md

 ## Description

 A segmented control driven view controller container for two tabs designed with a flat interface.
 The selection/deselection colors and font attributes are fully customizable, and the interface simple to use.
+Inspired by the design of the tables in the TriplAgent app.

 ## Example